chrisalexander/blog/_posts/2010-02-21-nexus-one-first-impressions.md

 Here's my thoughts on the phone, having had it in my hands for a few short days.

-<br> Essentially, it boils down to this: **WOW**.
+Essentially, it boils down to this: **WOW**.
 Google and HTC have put together a sensational piece of hardware running a brilliant operating system.

 {% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2010/02/nexus13.jpg" %}